Course Time and Location for 2018 2019 :Tuesdays, 8:30 a.m. - 11:30 a.m., Location TBA

 The course is intended primarily to assist students with disabilities in their transition to university studies at York.
 Students at other levels may enroll but need to understand that the focus is geared towards the first year experience.

 Enrollment is through permission of the instructor.
-This means that interested students need to connect with their counsellor through Disability Services.
+This means that interested students need to connect with their counsellor through Student Accessibility Services.

 There are 3 main content modules.